North Korea missile lacks re-entry capability, South Korea says

 "The NIS sees North Korea as not yet capable of re-entry technology," Lee said in a televised news conference after an intelligence briefing.

-North Korea said last week it test-launched its first intercontinental ballistic missile (ICBM), capable of reaching Alaska.
+North Korea said last week it tested its first intercontinental ballistic missile, capable of reaching Alaska.

-The news set off alarm bells as the United States celebrated its Independence Day holiday and as world leaders prepared to gather for the Group of 20 summit in Germany.
+The news set off alarm bells as the United States celebrated its Independence Day holiday and as world leaders prepared to gather for the G20 summit in Germany.

-Authorities in the US and South Korea verified the missile had intercontinental range, but provided few other details.
+Authorities in the United States and South Korea verified the missile had intercontinental range but provided few other details.

-'A matter of trial and error'
+'A matter of enough trial and error'

-Acquiring a nuclear-capable ballistic missile that can hit the US is a top priority for North Korean leader Kim Jong Un.
+Acquiring a nuclear-capable ballistic missile that can hit the United States is a top priority for North Korean leader Kim Jong Un.

-Pyongyang looks at leaders like Moammar Gadahfi, who gave up his nuclear program for sanctions relief but was eventually ousted and killed, and believes the ability to attack the US with a nuclear weapon is the only way they can deter any American-backed attempt at regime change, suggest analysts.
+Pyongyang looks at leaders such as Libya's Moammar Gadhafi, who gave up his nuclear program for sanctions relief but was eventually ousted and killed, and believes the ability to attack the United States with a nuclear weapon is the only way they can deter any American-backed attempt at regime change, analysts suggest.

 Lt.
-Gen. Vincent Stewart, the director of the US Defense Intelligence Agency, told lawmakers in May that the biggest hurdle left in North Korea's missile program is perfecting re-entry.
+Gen. Vincent Stewart, director of the US Defense Intelligence Agency, told lawmakers in May that the biggest hurdle left in North Korea's missile program is perfecting re-entry.

 "It's really a matter of enough trial and error to make that work," Stewart said.
 "They understand the physics, so it's just a matter of design."

-Stewart said, at the current rate of progress, North Korea would ultimately succeed in fielding a nuclear-armed missile capable of threatening the United States.
+At the current rate of progress, North Korea would ultimately succeed in fielding a nuclear-armed missile capable of threatening the United States, Stewart said.

+US commanders are already operating under the assumption that Kim has the ability to miniaturize a nuclear warhead to place it on a missile.

 Analyzing success